alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2021-01-10-difference-ahlus-sunnah-and-shiah.md

 locale: en
 lang: en
 note: false
-excerpt: "Shiites have many sects.
+summary: "Shiites have many sects.
 Some of them are Kafirs (disbelievers) who worship 'Ali and call upon him, and they worship Fatimah, Al-Husayn and others."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz